dallasread/api-deploy/README.md

         "sdk": {
-            "name": "MyAwesomeApp", // The SDK's namespace on window "path": "./sdk.js", // The output file of the SDK "method": "apiGateway" // Or `lambda` (which requires the Amazon SDK to be present) }
+            "name": "MyAwesomeApp", // The SDK's namespace on window "path": "./sdk.js", // The output file of the SDK "method": "restAPI" // Or `lambda` (which requires the Amazon SDK to be present) }
     },
     "paths": {